 Get an Advanced Model Target by training one or more Model Targets in the Model Target Generator (MTG).
-In contrast to standard Model Targets, training Model Targets uploads your 3D models to the Vuforia Cloud for the deep learning training process.
+In contrast to standard Model Targets, training Model Targets upload your 3D models to the Vuforia Cloud for the deep learning training process.
 See Data Processing for details.

-The Vuforia Unity Model Target sample presents the NASA Viking lander and a scaled 1:18 toy model of the Polaris RZR XP 1000, which can be acquired for testing, e.g. on Amazon.
+The Vuforia Unity Model Target Sample presents the NASA Viking lander and a scaled 1:18 toy model of the Polaris RZR XP 1000, which can be acquired for testing, e.g., on Amazon.
 The lander can be 3D printed by following the printing instructions in the 3D Printing Instructions for the Viking Mars Lander page.
 The sample package is available on Vuforia’s website in the Downloads section under the Samples tab or from Unity's Asset Store.

 The Model Target Generator (MTG)